Bosha-a/ToDoList_App/README.md

 </div>

+#### >> when you add the task you should click on refresh button to have been shown in the list
-#### if you want to delete that you have done click on delete button to remove it from the list
+#### >> if you want to delete that you have done click on delete button to remove it from the list
+#### >> if you want to show the task in an independent screen you can click on task and click on show button

 <div align="center">